swiftlang/swift-evolution/proposals/0305-swiftpm-binary-target-improvements.md

 For Linux, this is much more of a problem.
 Linux is not a single platform, and it is difficult to the variants in a way that will allow binary compatibility without having to provide an excessive number of specialized binaries.

 A future direction would be to adopt the concepts from [manylinux](https://www.python.org/dev/peps/pep-0513) and provide tooling to let package authors build Linux binaries in a way that makes them usable across many Linux installations.
 This would, among other things, require tools to statically link against any non-ABI-stable dependencies.
+### Support for executable scripts

+The proposed support for executables is mainly focused on compiled executables, where it makes sense to use a target triple to represent architectures and ABI requirements.
+For executables implemented as shell scripts (or other kinds of scripts), it might make sense to extend the notion of variant selectors to allow the cross-platform nature of scripts to be better represented.
+For example, it might be reasonable to allow a `*` for the architecture if there are no architecture contstraints.

 ### Libraries on non-Darwin platforms